ksclarke/packer-graphite/README.md

     ./build.sh docker

+or

+    ./build.sh digitalocean

+You can also use more than one builder by using supplying a comma delimited list.
+For example, typing the following will produce Docker and Digital Ocean artifacts:

+    ./build.sh docker,digitalocean

-This will include the variables file, generate passwords if needed, and strip the comments out of packer-graphite.json, creating the graphite.json file.
-Currently, only "amazon-ebs" and "docker" builds are supported.
-In the future, I expect to add support for VirtualBox (virtualbox-iso), VMWare (vmware-iso), and Digital Ocean.
-Running the build script without "amazon-ebs" or "docker" will result in both being built.
+Using the build script includes the variables file, generates passwords if needed, strips the comments out of `packer-graphite.json` and creates `graphite.json` (which is used as the build file).

+Currently, only "amazon-ebs", "docker", and "digitalocean" builds are supported.
+In the future, I expect to add additional support for VirtualBox (virtualbox-iso) and VMWare (vmware-iso).
+Running the build script without "amazon-ebs", "docker" or "digitalocean" will result in all being built.

 If you want to run the build in debug mode, try adding the DEBUG flag to one of the above options: